Langhalsdino/StageMate/README.md

 ## Setup
-In order to setup StageMate you will need to setup the node.js server and start the python script that transcribes your audio.
+In order to setup StageMate, you will need to setup the node.js server and start the python script that transcribes your audio.

 ### Setup the presentation with node.js
 Navigate into the `node-js` directory and install all node dependencies.